Wouri River

 The Wouri (also Vouri or Vuri) is a river in Cameroon.
-Cameroon has two major rivers, the Sanaga, the longest at about 525 km (325 miles) long and the Wouri, the largest.
+Cameroon has many water bodies and amongst these are two major rivers, the Sanaga, the longest at about 525 km (325 miles) long and the Wouri, the largest.
 The Wouri forms at the confluence of the rivers Nkam and Makombé, 32 km northeast of the city of Yabassi.
 It then flows about 160 km southeast to the Wouri estuary at Douala, the chief port and industrial city in the southwestern part of Cameroon on the Gulf of Guinea.
 The river is navigable about 64 km upriver from Douala.

 Exploration

 The Portuguese navigator and explorer Fernão do Pó or Fernando Pó, is believed to be the first European to explore the estuary of the Wouri, around the year 1472.
 The explorers noted an abundance of the mud lobster Lepidophthalmus turneranus in the Wouri River and named it "Rio dos Camarões", Portuguese for "River of Prawns", and the phrase from which the name Cameroon derived.
 The phrase "Rio dos Camarões" later became Camarones when the Spanish arrived in the region.
 Then, during the German protectorate in the country which started in 1884, the country's name changed to Kamerun before the Treaty of Versailles placed the country under French and British authority in 1919 which led to the final name "Cameroon".